 Do not forget the Image Size and Quality

 Make sure that you resize your images before uploading.
 Original images produced by a camera are likely to be on the larger and heavier side.
 But such sizes are neither required nor advisable on the website.
 Their heavy sizes will only make the site slower and negatively affect its performance.
-In fact nowadays resizing is very easy and you can even do it using free software like Picasa.
+In fact, nowadays resizing is very easy and you can even do it for free using image resizer from imageresize.org.
 But be careful of not to affect the quality of the images in this process.
 Ideally a 500x500 image serves most of the purposes on the websites.
 Read here for more information on how resizing helps optimize your images.

 Liked this post?
 Share it now.